 Be a leader that's prepared and empathetic during crisis

 Things change on a nearly daily basis in the digital world.
-Because of this lightning-fast exchange of information, goods, and services, it’s inevitable that things in your business, especially if it’s based on the web, will go sideways at some point.
+Because of this lightning-fast exchange of information, goods, and services, it's inevitable that things in your business, especially if it's a education technology company based on the web, will go sideways at some point.

 A leader, founder, and manager many times over, Mike implores aspiring and burgeoning founders, operators, or entrepreneurs to think about two foundational things — and this goes for businesses of any kind:

 “It's not optional to be thinking about what happens when things go sideways,” says Mike.
 Crises within your business and organization are going to happen, and it's important to acknowledge that inevitability.
 “Whether it's something that you create or whether it's something outside of our control, global pandemic, the economy's going crazy, pick a crisis.
 They're all over the place.”

 Think about crises and turmoil in business from a stakeholder perspective.
 “We tend to focus kind of inwardly when we're in the middle of a crisis and, as a leader, there are a whole bunch of people that work for us, our colleagues, our customers, our investors, our regulators, and other stakeholders.
 Think about leadership from a stakeholder-centric perspective rather than from a company-only or a leader-only perspective.”
 It boils down to learning empathy and understanding the impact a crisis has on everyone you work with or interact with.

 WeAreNoCode Christian Peverelli is big on empathy and building it into the NoCode curriculum.
 Learn how he does that here.

 Here's the good news for scaling an online learning business: Learning in this capacity is now the norm rather than the exception.
 That means more people are online seeking out solutions and outcomes and the courses that help better their lives.